 We make getting tested for chlamydia simple.
 We offer the Nucleic Acid Amplification Test (NAAT) which is a urine test that is recommended by the Centers for Disease Control and Prevention (CDC) for its reliability.
-For best results, be sure you don't urinate for at least one hour prior to your lab visit; you do not need to fast.
+You do not need to fast.

 This test amplifies the DNA that is found in the Chlamydia trachomatis bacteria.
 Molecular tests like this one are generally more sensitive than a swab test of the cervix (women), the urethra (men), or rectum for people who have receptive anal sex.
 Best of all, the NAAT is easy and safe (no undressing or swabbing required!)...and it's the most accurate chlamydia test available today.

 Note: The CDC especially recommends annual chlamydia screening for sexually active women age 25 and younger.

 What chlamydia test results mean

 A positive test result means you have an active chlamydia infection that can be easily treated and cured with antibiotics.
 A negative test result doesn't necessarily mean that you are free of the bacteria...sometimes the infection, or signs of the infection, don't show up right away.

 If you test positive, we're here to help.
 You'll have the opportunity to consult with a Clinic doctor on the phone right away.
 We'll answer your questions, prescribe treatment, and help you determine the next steps based on your specific circumstances.